gruntjs/grunt-contrib-uglify/README.md

 #### Source maps

 Configure basic source map output by specifying a file path for the `sourceMap` option.
+Use relative paths inside the generated source map.

 ```js
 // Project configuration.